Asuka-neko/MeetCIT/Feature doc.md

 **Appointment theme:** a new attribute to the appointment, can be set to advisory, mock interview, meetup or other to facilitate the filtering of appointments.

-**User profile that all visitors can inspect:** Including self-introduction, strengh and personal interests.
+**User profile that all visitors can inspect:** Including self-introduction, strength and personal interests.

-**One-to-multiple appointments:** the host can choose the number of attendees they prefer to accomodate.
+**One-to-multiple appointments:** the host can choose the number of attendees they prefer to accommodate.

 **Filter options on calendar and catalogue:** given a timeframe, certain host or theme of the appointment, the user can filter out the appointments they want to attend the most.